light-saber/Package-Lens/README.md

 - **Update Detection**: Instantly see which packages have updates available.
 - **Detailed Insights**: View installation paths, versions, and descriptions.
 - **Uninstall Helper**: One-click copy for uninstallation commands.
-- **Modern UI**: Built with a premium, dark-mode-first design using Glassmorphism effects.

 ## Tech Stack